 Just think about how many people gets emails from you every day.
 Add your Twitter link to your signature, you can use a tool like WiseStamp, a very easy to install plugin for your browser, to make it more professional.
 This tool generates a HTML signature so you can add other elements like RSS and other networks.

 10. Invite People To Follow You On Your Blog

 A no brainer.
 Have a Twitter icon on your blog and add a little call to action like “Follow me on Twitter“.
 A good placement could be right next to your subscriptions.
 You can also display the feed on the sidebar, just go to Twitter and grab the code from there.

 11. Offline Promotion

-Add your Twitter URL to anything you print, business cards, flyers or any promotional items you run in your business.
+Add your Twitter URL to anything you print, business cards, flyers, or any promotional items you run in your business.
 If you own a Cafe or a small restaurant and you post your daily specials, have something on the counter to remind your customers to “follow our daily specials on Twitter”.
 You get the picture…

 12. Don’t Use Auto-Responders

 Maybe is my personal opinion but I prefer you don’t send me anything before you send a robot.
 It is a touchy subject for a lot of people.
-I would suggest to write a personal response but I’m not really sure if anybody reads the DM’s (Maybe you can comment on this, thank you).
+I would suggest writing a personal response but I’m not really sure if anybody reads the DM’s (Maybe you can comment on this, thank you).

 The main point here is that there are plenty of ways to increase your Twitter community organically and while it will take longer (much longer) than using a mass-following tool, you will be able to build a community based on a solid foundation rather than just collecting numbers.